sophia-schiffer/daylogger/README.md

 1. Download `daylogger` directory.
 2. From root directory, you may wish to add this alias to your `.bash_aliases` file (optional):
     ```
-   echo "alias daylogger='python3 ~/path/to/daylogger/daylogger.py;open daylogger.txt'" >> .bash_aliases
+   echo "alias daylogger='cd ~/path/to/daylogger;python3 daylogger.py;open daylogger.txt'" >> .bash_aliases
    ```
-    where `/path/to/daylogger` is the location where the daylogger directory is saved.
+    where `/path/to/daylogger` is the path to the daylogger directory from home directory.
 3. Run
    1. With alias, run command `daylogger`.
    2. Else: